Attack on prison in Yemeni capital kills 11

 "Guards managed to confront the terrorists and forced them to flee," the report said.

 Eleven people were killed, a security source said.
-The Interior Ministry official said seven guards were killed and two wounded, while several inmates escaped in the chaos.
+The Interior Ministry official said seven guards were killed and four wounded, while 29 inmates, including 19 jailed for terrorism-related crimes, escaped in the chaos.

+The ministry released the names of the escapees and asked citizens to report any information to help capture them.

 No one claimed responsibility for the attack, but Yemen is grappling with a growing threat from one of al Qaeda's most active wings, which has killed hundreds of people in assaults on state and military facilities in the past two years.